MicrosoftDocs/dynamics365smb-docs/business-central/across-work-with-excel.md

 If you make changes to the add-in, you must reload it to update the connection.
 To reload, use the ![Excel add-in menu](media/excel-addin-menu.png "Excel add-in menu") menu in the top-right corner of the add-in.
 If you can't load the add-in, talk to your administrator.
 If you're the administrator, see [Get the Business Central Add-in for Excel](admin-deploy-excel-addin.md).

 > [!NOTE]
-> The add-in works with Excel for the web (online) from any device as long as as use a supported browser.
-It also works with the Excel app for Windows (PC); but not for macOS.
+> The add-in works with Excel for the web (online) from any device as long as you use a supported browser.
+It also works with the Excel app for Windows (PC), but not for macOS.
 >
 > For [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, the **Edit in Excel** action is only available if the Excel add-in has been configured by your administrator, and only available for the Web client.
 For administrators, if you want to learn how to install the Excel add-in, see [Setting up the Excel Add-In for Editing Business Central Data](/dynamics365/business-central/dev-itpro/administration/configuring-excel-addin).